wq/wq/docs/@wq/outbox.md

 As of wq.app 1.2, @wq/outbox is based on [Redux Offline], and leverages its strategies for detecting network state and retrying failed submissions.
 Most notably, Redux Offline schedules sync attempts automatically, whereas @wq/outbox in wq.app 1.1 and earlier relied on @wq/app to manage the sync interval.

 @wq/outbox can be used to store photos and other files submitted with a form.
 The files will be stored as `Blob`s in offline storage until the outbox is synced.
-See the [@wq/app:photos] documentation for more information about this feature.

 ## Installation